Dometrain/deep-dive-typescript/2-type-narrowing/2.13-type-assertion/readme.md

 const nameString = <string>name;
 ```

-However, I suggest using `as` since angle brackets can conflict with JSX syntax if you're working with libraries like React that use JSX.
+However, prefer `as` since angle brackets can conflict with JSX syntax if you're working with libraries like React that use JSX.